afta8/phaseloop-vanilla/README.md

     * **Playback via Spacebar** provides quick keyboard access to start and stop audio.
     * **Intelligent File Loading** specifically for Endlesss users parses filenames for a track number (e.g., "8 - My Loop.wav") and automatically places the audio on the correct track.
 * **Multiple Export Options**:
-    * **Export as .dawproject (Recommended):** Generates a single `.dawproject` file for seamless import into compatible DAWs like Bitwig Studio and Studio One.
+    * **Export as .dawproject:** Generates a single `.dawproject` file for seamless import into compatible DAWs like Bitwig Studio and Studio One.
 This format includes realigned audio, auto-detected project tempo, scene colors, and sets clips to stretch mode.
+    * **Export as .als (Ableton Live Set):** Creates a native Ableton Live project, bundling all realigned audio clips into a `.zip` archive that can be opened directly in Ableton Live.
     * **Export All (ZIP):** Creates a single `.zip` archive containing a sub-folder for each scene with its realigned `.wav` files.
-    * **Export Selected (ZIP):** Exports only the currently active scene as a `.zip` file.
+    * **"Selected Only" Mode:** A toggleable option in the export settings menu allows all export formats to output only the currently selected scene, rather than the entire session.
 * **Progressive Web App (PWA):** The application is fully installable on desktop and mobile devices for offline access and an integrated, native-app-like experience.

 ## Tech Stack